How do I cope after losing both parents and battling PTSD?

 There are a variety of ways that PTSD exposure therapies are conducted.
 One approach uses the container of trust that forms within a therapeutic relationship to support patients’ talking about their traumas.
 Talking about things helps some people (not all!) to feel more normal about what they’ve experienced, and (perhaps more importantly) helps them to realize that they don’t necessarily come apart when they do talk about what they’re tortured by.
 This learning help reduce the impact of the intrusive memories.
 It is important that such exposure therapy be done carefully and slowly.

-Anyway, you might look into one or another of these sorts of therapy approaches for your PTSD, suicidality and grief.
+Anyway, you might look into one or another of these sorts of therapy approaches for your PTSD, suicidal thoughts and grief.
 If you can lessen the need to run from these memories you’re stuck with, you will have less need to escape life and will improve your ability to function, which in turn will make it easier for you to develop a new life for yourself.
 This is very likely possible for you to accomplish, given the appropriate support which I hope you will seek out.